yamchips/issue-tracker/Learning-notes.md

 In page.tsx, we get the input id and use prisma to find the issue.
 A `notFound()` function is used when the id is invalid, and we don't need to add `return` in front of it.
 For now, we only show the details in paragraph.

 In loading.tsx, we add some text to indicate loading status.

+### Style issue detail page

+Use Radix UI's Heading, Text, Card, Flex to style this page.